-What is ependymoma and why should I care?
+What is Ependymoma and why should I care?
+(Importantly reprised)

 Earlier this week I got an email from Ms. Bonnie Culbertson on behalf of the CERN Foundation asking me to promote the Ependymoma Awareness Day which is tomorrow, April 19th.

 My first reaction was “What is Ependymoma?”
 While I don’t claim to be a brain tumor expert, I do feel like I know a bit more than the average mope about brain tumors: I’ve had a brain tumor, I write about brain tumors, and people write me about brain tumors.

 So I opened up Mozilla and went to my trusty ABTA bookmark to learn at least something about Ependymoma.

 According to the ABTA, “Ependymoma is a rare type of primary brain or spinal cord tumor.
 Primary brain and spinal cord tumors are a type of tumor that starts in the central nervous system (CNS).